learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is eval function in javascript?
+## Q 6.4.
+What is eval function in javascript?

 The `eval()` function evaluates JavaScript code represented as a string.
 The string can be a JavaScript expression, variable, statement, or sequence of statements.